- Recreation & Parks

 INCREDI-BOWLS Bowling League

-Bowling League for Special Needs is a 6-week bowling league for persons with developmental disabilities ages 5 and up.
+Bowling League for Special Needs is a 8-week bowling league for persons with developmental disabilities ages 5 and up.
 League play takes place on Tuesdays from 4-5:30pm during the months of February through March.
 The League will take place at Buffaloe Bowl in Mebane.
-The cost is $40 per bowler which includes 2 games and shoe rentals each Tuesday.
-Also included is a league t-shirt and trophy.
-Come join us for 6-weeks of fun and learn a new skill!
-The next league will take place in 2023.
+The cost is $60 per bowler which includes 2 games and shoe rentals each Tuesday.
+Also included is a league t-shirt, pizza party and trophy.
+Come join us for 8-weeks of fun and learn a new skill!